 Our primary source of cash from operating activities was the sale of services to our customers in the normal course of business.
 Our primary uses of cash for operating activities were payments for SG&A expenses, to fund changes in working capital, payments for direct costs necessary to conduct training programs, and payments to suppliers for materials used in training manuals sold.
-Our cash provided by operating activities for the first two quarters of fiscal 2022 remained strong and increased to \$23.2 million compared with \$21.9 million in the first half of fiscal 2021.
-The improvement was primarily driven by improved operating results over the first two quarters of fiscal 2021.
-Despite pandemic and other economic difficulties, our collection of accounts receivable remained strong during the first two quarters of fiscal 2022 and provided the necessary cash to support our operations, pay our obligations, and make critical investments.
+Our cash provided by operating activities during the first three quarters of fiscal 2022 increased 28 percent to \$39.5 million compared with \$30.9 million in the first three quarters of fiscal 2021.
+The improvement operating cash flows was primarily driven by improved operating results over the first three quarters of fiscal 2021 and strong collections of accounts receivable.
+Despite the pandemic and other economic difficulties, our collection of accounts receivable remained strong and provided the necessary cash to support our operations, pay our obligations, and make critical investments.